cloudops/cloudmc-kb/en/how-to/kernel-upgrade-on-ubuntu-debian.md

 ---
-title: 'Kernel upgrade on Ubuntu-based and Debian-based instances'
+title: "Kernel upgrade on Ubuntu-based and Debian-based instances"
 slug: kernel-upgrade-on-ubuntu-debian
 ---